 Yearly Activities: Community service, state, and national competitions, socials, and field trips.

 Mission: The mission of Family, Career, and Community Leaders of America (FCCLA) is to promote personal growth and leadership development through family and consumer sciences education.
 Focusing on the multiple roles of a family member, wage earner, and community leader, members develop skills for life through character development; creative and critical thinking; interpersonal communication; practical knowledge; and career preparation.
-FCCLA is a nonprofit national career and technical student organization for young men and women in Family and Consumer Sciences Education in public and private school through grade 12.
+FCCLA is a nonprofit national career and technical student organization for young men and women in Family and Consumer Sciences Education in public and private schools through grade 12.

 Friends-Club Advisor - Ms. Allen